trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/README.md

 need to install anything locally to try out the examples, and you can skip the rest of this *Getting started* section.

+*Note:* [mybinder.org](https://mybinder.org) is a free service.
+Depending on current usage and available resources, it typically takes 1-2 minutes to launch a notebook (sometimes a little longer), so try to remain patient.
+Similarly, the first two cells of the notebook take much longer to execute than usual (around 1.5 minutes for the first Trixi simulation and about 1 minute for the first plot), since Julia compiles all methods "just-ahead-of-time" at first use.
+Subsequent runs will be much faster.

 ### Setting up a local Julia/Jupyter installation
 Alternatively, you can also clone this repository and open the notebook on your local machine.
 This is recommended if you already have a Julia + Jupyter setup